Everyone Has A Backstory

 In turn, this demo was handed on to Nick Terzo, A&R Rep, who signed Alice in Chains to Columbia.
 They recorded another demo that remained untitled until a bootleg surfaced titled Sweet Alice.

-Although widely associated with grunge music, the band’s sound incorporates heavy metal elements, much more so than other local contemporaries, and in July 1990 they turned out their first official release, We Die Young with the single of the same name gaining heavy rotation on local heavy metal radio.
+Although widely associated with grunge music, the band’s sound incorporates heavy, sludgy, metal elements, much more so than other local contemporaries, and in July 1990 they turned out their first official release, We Die Young with the single of the same name gaining heavy rotation on local heavy metal radio.
 This pushed Columbia to hurry out an album, and in August of 1990 we saw Facelift.
 Although not an instant hit, MTV’s rotation of Man in a Box help drive sales towards 400,000 copies in just 6 weeks, against the 40,000 copies in the previous 6 months, reaching gold status a year later while the band toured with Van Halen.

 While filming cameos for Cameron Crowes film Singles, the band were working in the background on what would become SAP, possible the first fully acoustic release by a rock band.
 Delayed several times, the Single movie and soundtrack was released in the middle of 1992 and right into the international explosion of ‘Grunge”, exposing all things Seattle to the world.
 The track Would?
 Featured on both the Singles soundtrack and their new LP, Dirt.